firozwebdev/GitMat/README.md

 #### **On Windows:**

-1. Copy `bin/gmt.cmd` to a directory in your PATH (e.g., `C:\Windows` or another folder in your PATH):
+1. Copy `bin/gmt.cmd` to a directory that is already in your PATH (e.g., `C:\Windows`).

    ```cmd
    copy bin\gmt.cmd C:\Windows\gmt.cmd
    ```

-2. Now you can use `gmt` in any Command Prompt or PowerShell.
+   Now you can use `gmt` in any Command Prompt or PowerShell.

+2. **If you want to use a custom directory (e.g., your own tools folder or your project bin):**
+   - For example, to use your project bin folder: `D:\current workings\gitMate\bin`
+   - Add that folder to your system PATH:
+     1. Open System Properties → Advanced → Environment Variables.
+     2. Under "System variables", find `Path`, select it, and click "Edit".
+     3. Click "New" and add the full path: `D:\current workings\gitMate\bin`
+     4. Click OK to save.
+Restart your terminal.
+   - Now you can use `gmt` in any Command Prompt or PowerShell, from any directory.

 ---